OKR Meaning: What It Is and Why It Works

 It’s a goal-setting framework that helps you define what you want to achieve (your Objective) and how you’ll measure progress toward that outcome (your Key Results).

-The concept was introduced at Intel, later made famous by Google, and is now widely used by teams from tiny startups to global tech giants.
-But here’s the thing: it wasn’t built for bureaucracy.
+The concept was introduced at Intel by Andy Grove, made famous by Google through John Doerr, and is now used by teams from early-stage startups to global enterprises.
+But here's the thing: it wasn't built for bureaucracy.

-At its core, the OKR method is lightweight, fast, and focused - exactly what most startups need.
+At its core, the OKR method is lightweight, fast, and focused — exactly what growing teams need.

 What Are OKRs, Really?